itsdragonic/emojicraft/README.md

 # Main progression

 You typically will have to choose between weapon class, archer class, or mage class.

+Craft a house and customize the interior to your liking as well as add crafting stations for functionality.

 You must complete NPC quests to get more bosses, items, potions, and upgrades